rajmak440/Raj/README.md

 # Raj
- I am a front End web development learner, seeking to built innovative projects with the community
+ I am a Front End Web development learner, seeking to built innovative projects with the community